 The perfect hot weather lunch or dinner requiring very little preparation, Italian Rice Salad is light, refreshing and satisfying!

 Without a doubt I enjoyed lots of amazing pasta dishes while I vacationed in Italy.
-However Italy can be stifling hot during the summer months and I welcomed lighter, refreshing meals such as this Italian Rice Salad.
+However Italy can be stifling hot during the summer months and I welcomed lighter, refreshing meals such as this cold rice salad.

-The only cooking you’ll have to do is prepare your rice ahead of time so it has time to cool before you add the remaining ingredients.
-That is unless you have leftover rice in your refrigerator right now, in which case you’ll have lunch ready in ten minutes!
+- The only cooking you’ll have to do is prepare your rice ahead of time so it has time to cool before you add the remaining ingredients.
+That is unless you have leftover rice in your refrigerator right now.
+And this means you’ll have lunch ready in ten minutes!

 And here’s how I prepared each ingredient: